-Effective January 1, 2012, upon the addition of one net new restaurant in the Royalty Pool, the Class D Exchange Multiplier was 15.47131 in accordance with the foregoing calculations.
-The second adjustment to the Class D Exchange Multiplier in respect of 2012 was made in early 2013 effective January 1, 2012, and as a result, the Class D Exchange Multiplier effective for 2012 increased to 15.48071.
+Effective January 1, 2013, as no net new restaurants were added to the Royalty Pool, the Class D Exchange Multiplier remained unchanged at 15.48071 in accordance with the foregoing calculations.
+The second adjustment to the Class D Exchange Multiplier in respect of 2013 was made in early 2014 effective January 1, 2013, and as a result, the Class D Exchange Multiplier remained unchanged at 15.48071.